int128/actions-tanpopo/README.md

 - Update documentations
 - Convert file formats

-This action handles the repetitive work of updating multiple repositories, similar to "刺身にたんぽぽを乗せる仕事" (placing dandelions on sashimi) in Japanese - a routine yet precise task that benefits from automation.
+This action handles the repetitive work of updating multiple repositories, similar to placing dandelions on sashimi ("刺身にたんぽぽを乗せる仕事" in Japanese) - a routine yet precise task that benefits from automation.

 ## Getting started

+This action performs a task for each repository.

+Describe a task in the repository as follows:

+- `tasks/<task-name>/README.md`
+  - The details of the task.
+  - This action understands the instruction using LLM.
+- `tasks/<task-name>/repositories`
+  - The list of repositories to be updated.
+  - Each line should be in the format of `owner/repo`.
+- `tasks/<task-name>/precondition.sh`
+  - A script to determine if it needs to apply this task to a repository.
+  - If this script exits with code 0, this action will apply the task to the repository.
+  - If this script exits with code 99, this action will skip the repository.

+When you create a pull request with changing a task directory, this action will perform the task.

+## Setup

 ### Create a GitHub App